 Watering experiment

 The experiment was conducted on a hillside of the reserve with deep, serpentine-derived soils (high Mg, low Ca) over the course of two growing seasons.
-In Spring of 2015, 10 watered plots were established along three watering lines emanating from a rainfall catchment system with each plot centered on a sprinkler that cast water over a 3-m radius (Mini Rotor Drip Emitters, Olson Irrigation).
-From 1 Dec – 1 Mar of both 2016 and 2017, at the end of any week in which rainfall fell below its 30-year average for the week, sprinklers operated for enough hours to bring natural plus supplemental rainfall up to the 30-year weekly average.
+In spring 2015, 10 watered plots were established along three watering lines emanating from a rainfall catchment system with each plot centered on a sprinkler that cast water over a 3-m radius (Mini Rotor Drip Emitters, Olson Irrigation).
+From 1 Dec – 1 Mar 2016 and 2017, at the end of any week in which rainfall fell below its 30-year average for the week, sprinklers operated for enough hours to bring natural plus supplemental rainfall up to the 30-year weekly average.
 Natural rainfall was reported by the Knoxville Creek weather station of the Western Regional Climate Center (www.wrcc.dri.edu/cgi-bin/rawMAIN.pl?caCKNO), near the center of our study landscape.
 Supplemental rainfall was estimated by hours of watering times the measured application rate of 25 mm h-1.

-Also in spring of 2015, 10 sheltered plots were set up interspersed with watered plots.
+Also in spring 2015, 10 sheltered plots were set up interspersed with watered plots.
 These 3 x 3 m drought shelters were constructed following the design of DroughtNet (wp.natsci.colostate.edu/droughtnet) except that the removable roofs intercepted 100% of rainfall.
 Roofs were placed on the shelters from approximately 1 December to 1 March 2016 and 2017 to reduce winter rainfall, the period when roughly 60% of annual precipitation occurs.
 Natural rainfall during the 2015-2016 year was close to average at 701.26 mm while the 2016-2017 year was one the wettest years recorded in California, with rainfall at our site totaling 1297.87 mm.
 Shelters were not effective in this extremely high rainfall year, so we focus our analysis on drought effects in 2015-2016 and watering effects in both years.
-Ten control plots were also interspersed with treatment plots and all plots were no less than 4 meters from each other.
+Ten control plots were interspersed with the shelter plots and all plots were > 4 m from each other.

-Nested within each plot we placed two 30 x 30 cm subplots in which to track native annual forb vital rates with and without the presence of grass.
-Throughout each growing season, one subplot in each plot was weeded monthly for all background species to estimate demographic rates of forbs in the absence of grasses (“no grass” treatment) and the second subplot was weeded monthly to remove only background forb species, allowing the abundant grasses in the area to germinate and grow naturally (“grass” treatment).
-Exotic grasses in our study site included Avena fatua, Festuca perennis, Bromus hordeaceus, and Elymus caput-medusae.
+Nested within each plot we placed two 30 x 30 cm subplots in which to track native annual forb vital rates with and without grass removal.
+Throughout each growing season, one subplot in each plot was weeded monthly of all species to estimate demographic rates of forbs in the absence of grasses (“no grass” treatment) and the second subplot was weeded monthly to remove only forbs, allowing the abundant grasses in the area to germinate and grow naturally (“grass” treatment).
+Dominant exotic grasses in our study site included Avena fatua, Festuca perennis, Bromus hordeaceus, and Elymus caput-medusae.

 Demographic data collection

 Six common native forbs were chosen based on seed availability and SLA (Table 1).
-In the fall of 2015 and 2016, just before the first significant rainfall event, aboveground vegetation from both subplots was clipped and 50 - 100 seeds of each species were seeded into each subplot.
+In the fall of 2015 and 2016, just before the first significant rainfall event, aboveground vegetation from both subplots was clipped and 50 - 100 seeds of each species were sown into each subplot.
 For the 2015-2016 year, species included Agoseris hererophylla, Clarkia purpurea, Lasthenia californica, Plantago erecta, and Hemizonia congesta.
 During the 2016-2017 year, we added a sixth species, Calycadenia pauciflora.

-Number of germinated individuals per species was recorded before thinning all subplots to no more than 20 individuals per species, each marked with a toothpick.
+Number of germinated individuals per species was recorded before thinning all subplots to <20 individuals per species, each marked with a toothpick.
 Throughout the growing season, plots were visited 1-2 times a month and monitored for further germination and mortality.
 We removed germination data for L. californica and P. erecta in 2016 from our analysis due to identification errors of new germinants, a mistake realized after thinning of plots had already occurred.